 Step 4.
 Learn Abnormal Heart Rhythms

 Learning a normal sinus rhythm was taken care of in Step 1.
-Now, learn the below rhythms like the back of your hand.
-Be sure to review multiple examples of each in the individual ECG Reviews and Criteria sections below.
+Now, it is time to learn the below rhythms.
+Review multiple examples of each in the individual ECG Reviews sections below.

 Step 5.
 Learn Chamber Hypertrophies and Bundle Blocks

-Sometimes this can be the most difficult part.
-Atrial enlargements are not too bad, but the criteria for left ventricular hypertrophy can drive you crazy.
-No need to memorize then all, just the main two or three.
+Learning chamber hypertrophies and bundle blocks can be difficult.
+Atrial enlargements are not too difficult, but the criteria for left ventricular hypertrophy can be overwhelming.
+In my opinion, there is no need to memorize them all, but rather just the main two or three.

-Left and right bundle branch are not too bad, either.
-The “bunny ears” are easy to spot in right bundle branch blocks — though not always present.
+With left and right bundle branchs, the “bunny ears” are easy to spot in right bundle branch blocks, although not always present.
 Don’t forget to learn what a non-specific interventricular conduction delay looks like, as well.

 Step 6.
 Learn Acute MI and Ischemic ECG Findings